Spain’s housing crisis is a ‘political choice’ to protect wealthy property owners at the expense of younger generations, claims top researcher

 Javier Gil, a top researcher at the Spanish National Research Council (CSIC), claims the country has entered a devastating new era of ‘rentier capitalism’ that is quietly fracturing society.

-Javier Gil is a top researcher at the Spanish National Research Council (CSIC) and the author of Generacion inquilina (Generation Rent)
+Javier Gil has been a researcher with the Spanish National Research Council for many years.
+He is also the author of Generacion inquilina (Generation Rent)

 Meanwhile, the new wave of younger residents are being structurally priced out, routinely facing rents of over €1,500 a month for basic apartments in coastal hubs like Malaga and Palma.

-Gil points out the grim mathematics facing the younger generation: Historically, a Spanish home cost three years of an average worker’s salary.
+Gil highlights the grim math facing the young generation: historically, a Spanish house cost three years’ salary of the average worker.

-But rather than fix this, Gil claims the Spanish political class actively works to maintain the bubble.
+Gil claims that the Spanish political class is actively working to maintain this bubble, rather than fixing it.

-This dates back to the aftermath of the 2008 financial crash.
+This goes back to 2008, the year of the financial crash.

 They created ‘Golden Visas’ to lure wealthy expats, offered massive tax breaks to investment funds to buy up housing blocks, and turned a blind eye to the explosive, unregulated growth of tourist flats to boost the economy.